tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “I miss Kyle,” Colton lamented, and the other guys mumbled quietly in agreement.

 Their mourning was short-lived, as James seemed to have a sudden realization.
-He turned to us and said, “Remington, I totally forgot!
+He turned to us and said, “Hey Ten, I totally forgot!
 We gotta get that thing!”

 Remington squinted his eyes and lowered his voice, “What thing…?”